 Having a baby can be a very exciting time in your life.
 Because your primary focus is keeping your newborn safe and healthy, it’s understandable to worry about your baby’s well-being.

 If your baby’s skin appears dry or starts peeling in the weeks following birth, knowing what causes peeling might ease your worries.

 A newborn’s appearance — including their skin — can change a lot within the first few weeks of life.
-Your baby’s hair can change colors and their complexion may become lighter or darker.
+Your baby’s hair can change colors, and their complexion may become lighter or darker.

 Before leaving the hospital or within days of coming home, your newborn’s skin may also begin flaking or peeling.
-This is completely normal in newborns.
+This is completely normal for newborns.
 Peeling can occur on any part of the body, such as the hands, soles of the feet, and ankles.

 Newborns are born covered in various fluids.
 This includes amniotic fluid, blood, and vernix.
 Vernix is a thick coating that protects a baby’s skin from amniotic fluid.

 A nurse will wipe fluids off a newborn shortly after birth.
 Once the vernix is gone, your baby will begin to shed the outer layer of their skin within one to three weeks.
 The amount of peeling varies, and depends on whether your baby was premature, delivered on time, or overdue.

 The more vernix a baby has on its skin at birth, the less they may peel.
 Premature babies have more vernix, so these newborns often peel less than a baby born at or after 40 weeks.
 In either case, some dryness and peeling after birth is normal.
 Skin flaking will go away on its own and doesn’t usually require special care.